This post may contain affiliate links.

 2. Eylure Luxe Magnetic Baroque Corner Lashes

 These alternatives to Ardell are also corner lashes that are great for beginners.
 They are a little more dramatic, so applying them requires a bit more work, but they are the perfect choice if you are a fan of serious drama.
 They are made of a mink-like synthetic material, and can be purchased at Ulta.

 3. Lash FX Dramatic Lashes in Gigi

 These are likely the best magnetic lashes with a full strip, since they look soft and blend into the natural lashes very easily.
 They have four magnets that hang on tightly, and a shape that is super flattering to most eyes.
 The lashes get progressively longer towards the outer corner for a sexy 1960s look.
-You can buy them directly from Lash FX, where other shapes are available as well.
+You can buy them directly from Lash FX, where other shapes are available as well, or from Amazon.

 4. One Two Cosmetics Bombshell Lash

 This is the company that made the original magnetic lashes, at the original $60 price tag.
 These days there are more affordable options out there, but none compare to the luxury of receiving a sleek One Two Cosmetics package of lashes.

 The best magnetic eyelashes from One Two are actually not the originals, but the advanced collection lashes, which have one full strip top piece but two bottom pieces per lash, for an easier application that sits closer to the lash line.
 I chose to list the Bombshell lashes to add some drama and glamour to this list, although the advanced collection also boasts some more natural looking options.
 You can order them online directly from One Two Cosmetics, or Amazon.